-We estimate that we will receive net proceeds from this offering of approximately € (\$) million, assuming an offering price of € per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2015, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise of the underwriters' option to purchase additional ordinary shares (which may be in the form of ADSs).
-If the underwriters exercise in full their option to purchase additional ordinary shares (which may be in the form of ADSs) in this offering, we estimate that we will receive net proceeds from the offering of approximately € (\$) million, assuming an offering price of per ordinary share in the offering, the closing price of our ordinary shares on Euronext Paris on , 2015, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately € (\$ ) million, assuming an offering price of € per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2015, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise of the underwriters' option to purchase additional ordinary shares (which may be in the form of ADSs).
+If the underwriters exercise in full their option to purchase additional ordinary shares (which may be in the form of ADSs) in this offering, we estimate that we will receive net proceeds from the offering of approximately € (\$ ) million, assuming an offering price of , 2015, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each &1.00 (\$) increase (decrease) in the assumed offering price of & per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2015, would increase or decrease our net proceeds from the offering by & (\$) million, assuming the number of ordinary shares offered by us (which may be in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
+Each &1.00 (\$ ) increase (decrease) in the assumed offering price of & per ordinary share, the closing price of our ordinary shares on Euronext Paris on , 2015, would increase or decrease our net proceeds from the offering by & (\$ ) million, assuming the number of ordinary shares offered by us (which may be in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
 We may also increase or decrease the number of ordinary shares we are offering.
-An increase or decrease of 1,000,000 ordinary shares offered by us would increase or decrease the net proceeds to us from the sale of the ordinary shares we are offering by & (\$) million, assuming that the assumed offering price remains the same and after deducting underwriting discounts and commissions.
+An increase or decrease of 1,000,000 ordinary shares offered by us would increase or decrease the net proceeds to us from the sale of the ordinary shares we are offering by & (\$ ) million, assuming that the assumed offering price remains the same and after deducting underwriting discounts and commissions.
 The actual net proceeds payable to us will adjust based on the actual number of ordinary shares (including in the form of ADSs) offered by us, the actual offering price and other terms of the offering determined at pricing.